-Planning a long trip with your family?
-Get our 6-hour data pass to keep your kids occupied with their tablets and phones.
-You’ll find our network coverage & reliability are second to none—SaskTel owns and operates Saskatchewan's largest LTE network, which covers 99% of Saskatchewan's population.
+And if, in the future, you’re planning a longer road trip with your family, be sure to get our 6-hour data pass to keep your kids occupied with their tablets and phones.
+You’ll find our network coverage and reliability are second to none—SaskTel owns and operates Saskatchewan's largest LTE network, which covers 99% of Saskatchewan's population.

 Whether you’re driving near or far, always wear warm clothes and footwear that don’t restrict your movements.
 Keep your engine warm, too.
 When the temperature falls below -15C, it’s important to plug in your block heater overnight.
 Just be sure you don’t drive off while it’s still plugged in!
 Get the magnetic VoltSafe electrical plug—it was invented by two Saskatchewan students.
 The VoltSafe has a magnetic plug, so if you drive off while your block heater is still charging, the plug will safely uncouple.